itsrahulg/itsrahulg/README.md

 - 🔭 I’m currently working on NoteNinja, a Notes app using Django

-- 🌱 I’m currently learning Machine learning from Deep learning.ai
+- 🌱 I’m currently pursuing a Machine learning certification from Deep learning.ai

 - ❓ Ask me about anything related to Web development and python programming